open-formulieren/open-forms/docs/developers/extending.rst

 ===========================

 An extension must be implemented as a Django package, which is a stricter form of a regular Python package.
-They can be developed independently from the open-formulieren Github organisation.
+They can be developed independently from the open-formulieren Github organization.

 The extensions can be loaded at deployment time through the environment variable ``OPEN_FORMS_EXTENSIONS`` which specifies the Python name of the extensions to load.
 Open Forms will extract this configuration value and